Electronics terminologies for beginners(Basic terms, 2024)

 22- Circuit

-We have a lot of amazing electronics components available to play with and to arrange them.
-When we arrange these electronics components and connect them properly we make a circuit.
+We have a lot of amazing electronic components available to play with and to arrange them.
+When we arrange these electronic components and connect them properly we make a circuit.

 basics of breadboard with multimeter- online free course